Ernest Edwin Sechler

 Sechler wrote two of the standard references on shell structures: In 1942 he and Louis Dunn wrote Airplane Structural Analysis and Design.
 A decade later he contributed Elasticity in Engineering.
 In review, William Fuller Brown Jr. said that "Some of the basic topics are discussed least clearly."

 Another reviewer noted that "many practical examples have been included to illustrate the various methods of structural analysis."

 Sechler was responsible for the aeronautics graduate education at the Guggenheim Aeronautical Laboratory.
 He had "an unbelievable intuitive understanding of the potential of an incoming student."

-Sechler was a Fellow of the American Institute of Aeronautics and Astronautics, a member of the American Association for the Advancement of Science, and of the California Academy of Science.
+Sechler was a Fellow of the American Institute of Aeronautics and Astronautics, a member of the American Association for the Advancement of Science, and of the California Academy of Sciences.
 He was elected to the National Academy of Engineering in 1979, the year of his death.